About This Call

 All proposals will undergo an internal pre-review to ensure technical feasibility and alignment with JGI and DOE missions.
 Screened proposals will then be reviewed for scientific merit, DOE relevance, proposed data usage by the applicant/community, and track record of the applicant.
-After proposal approval, and at an established time (roughly two months after approval), the proposer will be asked to provide samples meeting JGI’s sample requirements.
-Samples that are not available at that time, or are of insufficient quality or quantity, will delay or potentially defer approval for sequencing.
+It is highly recommended that samples meeting JGI’s sample requirements be in-hand at the time of proposal submission.
+Samples that are not immediately available, or are of insufficient quality or quantity, may delay or potentially defer approval for sequencing.

 For details on JGI product offerings see https://jgi.doe.gov/user-program-info/product-offerings/.
 For questions about the appropriateness of projects, program specifics or application process, please contact us.

 Bacterial and archaeal isolates and single cell draft genomes